Fritos Mild Cheddar Cheese Dip

 Read this post for a complete overview of the nutrition facts and ingredients in the cheddar cheese dip from Fritos.

-Calories and nutrition facts for this dip are presented based on a single serving.
-One serving is measured as two tablespoons, which weighs a total of 30 grams.
+Calories and nutrition facts for this dip are presented based on a single serving measured as two tablespoons with a net weight of 30 grams.

 Calories